wp-plugins/youtube-video-player/readme.txt

 ### First of all download our WordPress YouTube Embed plugin ZIP file.
 Installing the **WordPress YouTube Embed plugin**

-1. Log in to your website admin panel.
+1. First log in to your website admin panel.
 2. Then go to Plugins page Add New > Upload Plugin.
-3. Click "Choose file" then select the WordPress YouTube Embed plugin zip file.
+3. Click "Choose file" then select YouTube Embed plugin zip file.
-4. Then click Install and activate the plugin.
+4. Click Install and activate the plugin.
-5. Then, from the left panel of Dashboard, click on the **YouTube Embed** plugin icon to edit options.
+5. From the left panel of Dashboard, click on the **YouTube Embed** plugin icon to edit options.

 That's all, now you can insert YouTube videos in your posts, pages, widgets.
 If any problem occurs, contact us at [support@wpdevart.com](mailto:support@wpdevart.com).